Kamva/hexa/README.md

 - [x] Implement a service (e.g `Health`) which should implement by all Hexa services to check health of that service [**Accepted**][Implemented].

+### Notes
+- Run `go generate ./db/...` or `go generate ./...` to generate some files after your changes in the DB models.

 #### Todo

 - [x] Where are we checking log level on logger initialization step?